rokath/trice/docs/TriceUserGuide.md

 ###  15.2. <a name='PackageFormat'></a>Package Format

+- Because of the **TCOBS** or **COBS** package framing, the package sizes are detectable by the trice tool without additionlal length information.
 - All decoded frames of 0-, 1-, 2- and 3-byte size are considered as user data and ignored by the **trice** tool.

   | bytes       | Comment                                                                                                       |